-In doing so, let’s use a popular children’s tale as a bridge to illustrate the ways of the pop culture.
-The story Alice in Wonderland showcases a place in which one can escape the traditional world and enter into a realm where anything and everything goes.
-In Wonderland, a person appears to be free in the sense they can do whatever they want and explore many unique experiences.
-This “free” world in Wonderland starts out fun and exciting but after a while, it turns bizarre, chaotic, and eventually becomes dark and disturbed.
-The Alice in Wonderland story illuminates how an idea that appeals to your emotions, can start off with excitement and amazement but when the truth is exposed shows that it was nothing more than a death trap.
+The story Alice in Wonderland displays a place in which one can escape the traditional world and enter into a realm where anything and everything goes.
+In Wonderland, a person appears to be free in the sense they can do whatever they want and explore endless unique experiences.
+This “free” world in Wonderland starts out fun and exciting, but after a while, it turns chaotic, and eventually becomes dark and disturbed.
+The Alice in Wonderland story illuminates how an idea that appeals to your emotions, can start off with excitement but when the truth is exposed shows that it was nothing more than a death trap.

-Therefore, when you define yourself, you need borders.
-To identify yourself without borders is self-contradictory.
 To define yourself without restrictions is impossible as definition requires restrictions just like the definition of a triangle requires only three sides – not four, five, or six sides.
 Now we can see how defining yourself without restrictions is self-defeating.
-It would be like saying you can’t speak while speaking!
+It would be like saying you can’t speak while speaking.
 So, if you want to tear down the three sides of a triangle, you no longer have a triangle.
 The triangle is thus alone and adrift into nothingness without its borders and rules.
 Without restrictions of what a thing is not, it is impossible to identify that thing from anything.

 Often, artists – whether musicians, sculptures, performers tend to view themselves as being “free” in that they have no restrictions.
-However, their art work requires restrictions.
+However, their artwork requires restrictions.
 If a musician didn’t have restrictions in his music, it would be a random, unrecognizable mess – akin to children banging on the piano in a haphazard fashion.
-If a sculpture didn’t have boundaries in his sculpture it would be unrecognizable.
+If a sculpture didn’t have boundaries in his sculpture, it would be unrecognizable.
 It would be lost in a sea of emptiness with no distinction of what it is.
-Sadly, because modern art has embraced a liberal mentality to “break free” from standard rules, modern art has become an out of control mess.
-To see an artist’s brief analysis of this click here

 In short, without limitations and rules, a thing becomes nothing.

 In fact, the whole definition of the pop culture that to be “free” you need to remove restrictions is using restrictions in this very definition of freedom.
-Recall that when you define anything you need to restrict what it is not as defining requires restrictions.
-So, when the pop culture defines freedom they are using restrictions.
-So, ironically the pop culture is using restrictions to tells us to not to use restrictions!
-The logic of the pop culture is as bizarre as that scene when Winnie the Pooh answers a knock at the door by saying, “no one is home!”
+Recall that when you define anything you need to restrict what it is not.
+When the pop culture defines freedom, they are using restrictions.
+Ironically, the pop culture is using restrictions to tells us to not to use restrictions.
+The logic of the pop culture is as bizarre as that scene when Winnie the Pooh answers a knock at the door by saying, “No one is home!”
 It is completely self-defeating.

-Now, that we’ve shown that the culture’s idea of freedom is self-defeating let’s ask the more important question – what is the real definition of freedom?
-The great philosophers from Plato to Jesus didn’t see freedom as an idea to break away so “I can do what I want to do.”
-They saw freedom as a bonding to something so “I can be the person I was designed to be.”
-Therefore, you can’t just chant “freedom” as if it’s self-evident without referencing what you are breaking free from and what are you running to.
 Plato equated freedom to a thing’s purpose.
-That is a thing is most free when it is used for the very purpose in which it was designed for.
+That is, a thing is most free when it is used for the very purpose in which it was designed for.
 For example, a fish is most free when it is in the water rather than out of the water.
 Why is this?
 Because a fish was designed to be in the water.
-Thus, in the water environment is where a fish thrives.
-We’ll also notice that in Plato’s logic a thing’s freedom comes from the entity that created the thing.
-If a thing is more free when it does what it is designed to do than the designer is the best avenue to understanding one’s freedom.
-So, people’s idea of what makes them free would have to come from their designer.
-This would be God.
-For someone to understand what makes them the most free, they would have to consult the entity that created them – God.
+Therefore, in the water environment is where a fish thrives.
+We’ll also notice that a thing’s freedom comes from the entity that created that thing as the designer best understands the fulfillment of that thing or person.
+For someone to understand what makes them the most free, they would have to consult the very entity that created them – God.
 Yet, the modern culture takes freedom in the opposite direction.
 Society wants to break away from God to be free.
-However, to break away from God would be like cutting off the very branch you are sitting on.
-This would not cause freedom but would cause a sad fall in which you would deteriorate.
+However, to break away from God, your very source of life, would be like cutting off the very branch you are sitting on.

-The other fact we need to confront is that the self is corrupt.
-The Christian assumption declares that our thoughts that guide our desires and thinking is highly flawed.
+The other fact we need to confront is that the self is highly corrupt.
+The Christian assumption declares that our thoughts that guide our desires and thinking is fundamentally flawed (a.k.a., sin).
 Even modern psychology confirms this.
-In her book, A Mind of Its Own, psychologist Cordella Fine systematically proves that people’s internal thought process is really guided by selfish, and dubious motives.
+In her book, A Mind of Its Own, psychologist Cordelia Fine systematically proves that people’s internal thought process is really guided by selfish, and dubious motives.
 Deep down we know that our thoughts are messed up.
+How do we know this?
 Imagine people could know your real thoughts – and the motivation behind your thoughts.
 Most people would be very uncomfortable with this scenario.
 They’d be uncomfortable because they know how ugly their internal thoughts are.
 This poses the question if our thoughts are defective and corrupt, why would we let them be our guide to what makes us free?
 To let the self by your author is not only a logical contradiction, it is incredibly dumb.
 You would let a flawed source be your ultimate guide on how to live?
 This would be like betting your life savings on the advice of an inept financial advisor.

-So, we can now see that the modern culture takes the idea how one should be free from its natural, good source (God) and moves it to a lousy source (the self).
+We can now see that the modern culture takes the idea how one should be free from its natural, good source (God) and moves it to a lousy source (the self).
 To break freedom away from its divine source and bond it to the flawed self is highly problematic.
 If one lives by this motto, sadly, they will attach themselves to a bland self-centered absorption of themselves.
 Self-worship always ends up going down a grisly path.
-Indeed, it was self-worship (pride) that lead to Lucifer’s tragic fall.

-The final nail in the coffin on society’s idea of freedom is that it actually does the opposite of what it is claiming to do.
-It claims that it can bring people happiness, however, this idea can’t be further from the truth.
+The final nail in the coffin on society’s idea of “freedom” is that it actually does the opposite of what it is claiming to do.
+It claims that it can bring people happiness.
+However, this idea can’t be further from the truth.
 If the teaching moves freedom from God to the self, a person does not become free.
-They become, in fact, enslaved to the flawed desires of the self.
-Recall, that society’s teaching to be “free” means there are no more restrictions.
-The word “no” is replaced by the word “yes.”
+They become, in fact, enslaved to the flawed thoughts of the self.
+Here, the word “no” is replaced by the word “yes.”
 But, if you can’t say no, you’re going to be taken over by your warped desires in which the negative is always affirmed.
+Saying the word “no” and putting up restrictions saves people from the tyranny of their own thoughts.
 For example, if you can’t say no to alcohol, you’re in trouble.
 Moreover, an alcoholic who can’t say no to a drink is not free from his corrupt desires.
 Sadly, he is a slave to his desires.
-He doesn’t control his desires.
-Rather, his desires control him.
+He doesn’t control his thoughts.
+Rather, his thoughts control him.
 At this point, he has become a hypnotized soul.
-He is in a zombie like trance and is completely controlled by his distorted desires.
+He is in a zombie-like trance and is completely controlled by his distorted thoughts.
 Do we again see how the inability to say “no” and put restrictions on negative things (our flawed desires) doesn’t make someone free – it makes them an enslaved mess.

-Finally, you can’t have freedom without referencing the truth.
-Even Bob Dylan knows that freedom needs to be connected to truth.
-In his song, Jokerman, Dylan writes, “Freedom, just around the corner from you but with truth so far off, what good would it do?
-So, freedom and truth are a packaged deal.
-Freedom without truth is meaningless.
-Freedom is not an anything goes and nothing counts explanation.
-Freedom is to become the happy, whole person you are meant to be.
-The idea that freedom is self-creation and self-worship is the demonic’s definition of freedom.
-Truth conveys who you are and who your end is.
-The self doesn’t define the truth or create the truth the self merely discovers the truth.
+The self doesn’t define the truth or create the truth.
+The self merely discovers the truth.
 Mankind didn’t create the laws of physics, we just discovered them.
 We didn’t create the world or the self.
-Humanity just showed up on the universe scene and all the sophisticated and innerconnected laws that govern the universe were already working for us.
+Humanity just showed up on the universe scene and all the sophisticated and interconnected laws that govern the universe were already working for us.
 Therefore, freedom has nothing to do with the ability to create on your own.

-If anything, at least this grim picture in the pop culture will make people dump it, so they will now begin to listen to their real source of freedom – the Church.
+If anything, at least this grim picture in the pop culture will make people dump it, so they will now begin to listen to their real source of freedom.